KhawlaAlmalki/ReFocus-FrontEnd/README.md

 | **Raghad Almaghrabi** |  State Management & Contexts 🧠 |
 | **Shahad Alhassan** | Styling & User Experience 💅 |

 ---

-## 📄 License

-This project is part of an academic/educational initiative focused on digital wellness and productivity.

----